albankora/recipes/salad-diet-shopping.md

 | Mozzarella |                    **1 ball** |
 | Parmesan   | **small wedge or grated tub** |

-No halloumi, blue cheese or goat cheese needed.

 ---

 ## Nuts, seeds and extras